 Some would say it is impossible to be a friend to God.
 After all, in spite of all the unbiblical mush being troweled out by proponents of the Affection Gospel, God doesn’t court us because he is a lovesick parent.
 His pursuit of us is motivated by our crucial need for him, not the other way around.
 We’re the lovesick ones.

 God is all-powerful, all-knowing, all-wise and wholly self-sustaining.
-He cannot be injured, requires no sustenance, is totally invulnerable and has no needs of any kind.
+He cannot be injured, requires no sustenance and has no needs of any kind.
 His pursuit of relationship with us can only be for the purpose of giving.

 So what exactly constitutes friendship toward God?
 Suffering in humility and faith in deference to Christ.
-Such friendship is of great worth, not so much because of the pain we must endure but because of the purity of faith required of us.
+Such friendship is of great worth, not so much because of the pain we must endure but because of the purity of faith required to pull it off.
 Faith, in the words of Peter, “is of greater worth than gold, which perishes even though refined by fire” (1 Peter 1:7).
-To trust and obey in the face of hideous suffering, without material benefit, in the presence of mockery and the contradiction of everything visible.
+To trust and obey in the face of horrific suffering, without any material return, in the presence of mockery but in the absence of visible evidence.
 This kind of faith is scarce in the world.
 Job displayed it when he said famously, “Though he slay me, yet will I trust him” (Job 13:15).
 It was possessed by various unnamed people in Hebrews 11, “who shut the mouths of lions, quenched the fury of the flames, and…routed foreign armies.
 Women received back their dead, raised to life again.
 There were others who were tortured, refusing to be released so that they might gain an even better resurrection.
 Some faced jeers and flogging, and even chains and imprisonment.
 They were put to death by stoning; they were sawed in two; they were killed by the sword.
 They went about in sheepskins and goatskins, destitute, persecuted and mistreated — the world was not worthy of them.
 They wandered in deserts and mountains, living in caves and in holes in the ground” (Hebrews 11:33-38).